scott-m-king/Time-Journal/README.md

 - As a user, I want to be able to view a filtered list of journal entries based on a selected category
 - As a user, I want to be able to choose a cute display picture
 - As a user, I want to keep my categories consistent by auto-capitalizing the first letter of each new category
+- As a user, I want to be able to resize my GUI to my liking

 ## Instructions for Grader